lingxi/laravel-sql-log/README.md

 ```

 and choose the number matching `"Lingxi\LaravelSqlLogger\Providers\ServiceProvider"` provider.
+This operation will create config file in `config/sql_loger.php`.
 By default you should not edit published file because all the settings are loaded from `.env` file by default.

 For Lumen you should skip this step.